single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### d) Set up navigation

 With single-spa, there are a number of options that will allow us to navigate between our separate SPAs.
-One method would be to include a `pushState()` function which will call the specified application's [activity function](single-spa-config.md#activity-function).
-Alternatively, we can use the single-spa [navigateToUrl()](api.md#navigatetourl) utility function for convenience.
+One method would be to call `pushState()`.
+Alternatively, we can call [single-spa.navigateToUrl](api.md#navigatetourl).

-To use the function, we simply need to import it and call it with a click event, passing in each Application's url (as designated by the activityFunction set in `single-spa.config.js`) as a string.
+To use the function, we simply need to import it and call it with a click event, passing in each Application's url (as designated by the activityFunction set in `single-spa.config.js`) as a string to the anchor tag's `href`.

 ```js
 // src/navBar/root.component.js